On this page

 You might see different values depending on your selected cloud provider and region.

 Shared clusters are economical clusters for getting started with MongoDB and for low-throughput applications.
 These clusters deploy to a shared environment with access to a subset of Atlas features and functionality.
-For complete documentation on shared cluster limits and restrictions, see Atlas M0 (Free Tier), M2, and M5 Limitations.
+For complete documentation on shared cluster limits and restrictions, see Atlas M0 (Free Cluster), M2, and M5 Limitations.

 M0 clusters are free sandbox replica set clusters.
 You can deploy